 A mother orangutan will nurse her offspring for 6-7 years.
 Although orangutans reach maturity at 8 years old, females will stay with their mothers up until their teen years to learn essential parenting skills, observing their mothers care for their younger sibling.
 Only then are they capable of rearing their own young.
 As female orangutans only give birth every 8 years, their rate of reproduction is very slow.
 In this way, orangutan populations take years to restore when hit with natural disasters and human encroachment.

 In prehistoric times, orangutans inhabited forests as far north as China.
 Now, due to deforestation and poaching, Bornean orangutans have been restricted to the island of Borneo with their population reduced to 50,000-60,000.
-They are currently classified on the International Union for Conservation of Nature (IUCN) Red List as an endangered species.
+They are currently classified on the International Union for Conservation of Nature (IUCN) Red List as critically endangered, with their population severely fragmented and decreasing.

 Many of the issues surrounding orangutan depopulation stems from the impoverished state of Indonesia.
 Facing poverty and starvation, many Indonesians have turned to eating orangutan meat, illegal logging, capturing babies for pet trade, and using slash and burn techniques to turn portions of the rainforest into palm oil plantations.
 Slashing and burning has resulted not only in a reduction of fruit trees and habitat for orangutans, it has also exacerbated natural forest fires, causing widespread destruction.